Sandakphu – See four of the tallest mountains in the world

 - Time taken: 4-5 hours,15 km

-The last day is perhaps the surprise package of the trek.
-Nobody speaks about it and you suddenly find yourself in absolutely unexpected surrounds.
+The last day is a surprise package on the trek.
+Nobody speaks about it and you suddenly find yourself in absolutely unexpected surrounding.

 How to get fit for the Sandakphu trek